nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 5) Go to 'All' and choose '"3Di Models and Simulations"' from the list
 6) Install the plugin.
 7) To active the panel of the"3Di Models and Simulations", choose plugins --> "3Di Models and Simulations" --> "3Di Models and Simulations".
 Now the panel will be available.

+To install the **Schematisation Editor** plugin, follow the steps below:

+1) Making sure that in the Plugins > Manage and Install Plugins > Settings the '*Show also experimental plugins*' box is checked;
+2) Searching '*3Di Schematisation Editor*' in the Plugin Management Screen, and pressing the *Install Plugin* button.
+3) Make sure that '*Enable macros*' is set to '*Always*' in Settings > Options > General > Project files.

 .. _plugin_settings: